catalyst-cooperative/pudl/docs/dev/settings_files.rst

 While PUDL largely keeps datasets disentangled for ETL purposes (enabling stand-alone ETL), the EPA CEMS and EIA datasets are exceptions.
 EPA CEMS cannot be loaded without having the EIA data available because it relies on IDs that come from EIA 860.
+However, EPA CEMS can be loaded without EIA if you have an existing PUDL database.
 Similarly, EIA Forms 860 and 923 are very tightly related.
 You can load only EIA 860, but the settings verification will automatically add in a few 923 tables that are needed to generate the complete list of plants and generators.